Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 ..
-This is for 3D View painting, image editor painting belongs in the image editor section.
+This is for 3D View painting, 2D image painting belongs in the UV/Image editor section.

 ************
 Introduction